Rural And City Women A Little Different In Age At First Sex, Number Of Kids

 These are the findings from federal data collected using the National Survey of Family Growth, which analyzed responses from in-person interviews with more than 10,000 U.S. women, ages 18 to 44, between 2011 and 2015.

 On average, women living in rural areas said they had their first sexual encounter earlier than women living in urban areas, according to the survey.
-The mean age of first sexual intercourse among women living in rural areas was 16.6 years.
+The mean age of first sexual intercourse among women living in rural areas was 16.6 years old.
 For women living in urban areas, the average age of first intercourse was 17.4.

 Loading...